 The good news is that if you accidentally choose the wrong status, you can file an amended return to correct the mistake.
 However, if you filed using the married filing jointly status, you can’t change your status for that tax year to filing separate after the due date of the return.
 An exception may be possible in the case of a deceased spouse.

-Credit Karma Tax® can help you file an amended return.
-You can also learn more about amended returns on the IRS website.
+You can learn more about amended returns on the IRS website.

 Knowing how to choose your filing status on your tax return is the first step to doing your taxes, and it can make a big difference in how much you owe or get back.
 Choosing the right status can help ensure you get the maximum refund if you’re due one.